 Clip Money Inc. Reports Third Quarter 2022 Results

-/EIN News/ -- TORONTO, Nov.
-23, 2022 (GLOBE NEWSWIRE) -- Clip Money Inc. (TSX-V: CLIP) (OTCQB: CLPMF) (“Clip Money” or the “Company”), a company that operates a multi-bank self-service deposit system for businesses, is pleased to announce its financial results for the three and nine months ended September 30, 2022.
+TORONTO, Nov.
+23, 2022 (GLOBE NEWSWIRE) -- Clip Money Inc. CLIP CLPMF ("Clip Money" or the "Company"), a company that operates a multi-bank self-service deposit system for businesses, is pleased to announce its financial results for the three and nine months ended September 30, 2022.

 Third Quarter 2022 Highlights